 - Developmental and Behavioral Support Services provide developmental screening, evaluation, and treatment services for young children.
 Check out our "Special Needs" page for more resources, or click on the links below for more information.

--The Florida Center for Child and Family Development, located in Sarasota County, employs a comprehensive, family-centered team approach to support the development of infants, toddlers, and young children.
+- The Florida Center for Early Childhood, Inc., located in Sarasota County, employs a comprehensive, family-centered team approach to support the development of infants, toddlers, and young children.

 - Autism Spectrum Disorder Help - The Center for Autism Resources and Education (C.A.R.E.) is a nonprofit organization based in Bradenton aimed to meet the ever-growing needs of our community members who are facing autism and related disorders.

-- Child Psychiatry/Psychological Services - The Florida Center provides a full array of counseling services for your family’s mental heath and behavioral needs.
+- Child Psychiatry/Psychological Services - The Florida Center for Early Childhood, Inc. provides a full array of counseling services for your family’s mental heath and behavioral needs.

 -The All Children’s Hospital Pediatric Psychiatry Program treats children and teens with a variety of mental health problems, including ADHD, anxiety, depression, psychoses, eating disorders and behavioral problems.